-- Type Ctrl-C on the command window in which the Management Server started. - Navigate to the bin directory and run the following command: fms --stop i NOTE: The Management Server must be running before you can log in to Foglight.
+- Type Ctrl-C on the command window in which the Management Server started. - Navigate to the bin directory and run the following command: fms --stop

 When the server has stopped successfully, the Start command window closes.

 Logging in to Foglight